lihienguyn151/3D-Insect-Model-Using-Machine-Learning-Algorithm/README.md

 The data in this GitHub project is empty because of its storage size.
 Therefore, the data can be downloaded from the link to Google Drive by [Data GUI Source](https://drive.google.com/drive/folders/1rhjf3xj9vMfsuoxEiGRfNct4RNg5isVb?usp=drive_link).

 When these settings finish, this source operates the program and the *Introduction* is displayed in the center of desktop.
-Using navigation bar under the header, the segmentation and visualization functions can be implemented for particular tasks.
+Using navigation bar under the header, the *Segmentation* and *Visualization* functions can be implemented for particular tasks.
 The following section shows the interface of three forms: